mscipio/hugo_website/content/post/fitting-functions-to-data.md

 title = "Fitting theoretical model to data in python" math = true summary = """
-Besic ideas about curve fitting, in Python.
+Basic ideas about curve fitting, in Python.
 """
 +++